South Stoke, Somerset

-Southstoke is a small village and civil parish in north east Somerset, England.
-In 2004 the parish council requested that the name be formally changed to South Stoke, as "this is historically the more established spelling (rather than the single word spelling Southstoke) and better reflects the origin and meaning of the Parish name."
+South Stoke or Southstoke is a small village and civil parish in north east Somerset, England.
+It is 2 mi south of the city of Bath, on the River Avon and the route of the disused Somerset Coal Canal.

+In 2004, the parish council requested that the name be formally changed to South Stoke, as "this is historically the more established spelling (rather than the single word spelling Southstoke) and better reflects the origin and meaning of the Parish name."